Hsd2024/Windows-Server-AD-DS/README.md

 3- **Name your server**

 Make sure you assign a name to your server that reflects its new role.
-Something like Test-DC16 might be good
+I put it Home-lab

 ![ad-4](https://github.com/user-attachments/assets/4f91f09f-c5ae-4f10-a849-71d2ff4b4f04)